41 datasets found

 Description

-Adult deer ticks are individually tested for different bacteria and parasites, which includes the bacteria responsible for Lyme disease.
+Nymph deer ticks are tested in “pools”, or groups of up to ten adult ticks per pool, for the Powassan virus, also known as Deer tick virus.
 These data should simply be used to educate people that there is a risk of coming in contact with ticks and tick-borne diseases.

-These data only provide adult tick infections at a precise location and at one point in time.
-Both measures, tick population density and percentage, of ticks infected with the specified bacteria or parasite can vary greatly within a very small area and within a county.
+These data only provide nymph tick minimum infection rates at a precise location and at one point in time.
+Both measures, tick population density and minimum infection percentages, can vary greatly within a very small area and within a county.
 These data should not be used to broadly predict disease risk for a county.

 Further below on this page you can find links to tick prevention tips, a video on how to safely remove a tick, and more datasets with tick testing results.
 Interactive charts and maps provide an easier way to view the data.